Hospitality and Tourism Management, Concentration: Food and Beverage

 Michele Lefebvre is a registered dietitian teaching essentials of nutrition.
 Her background and focus has been nutrition as it relates to food.
 In class, she combines scientific concepts of nutrition with food.

-Associate Professor at the White Lodging School of Hospitality and Tourism Management.
-My main responsibility is helping students career dreams come true.
+Geralyn Farley is an associate professor at the White Lodging School of Hospitality and Tourism Management.
+Her main responsibility is helping students career dreams come true.